-In a recent study the obtained results indicated that silymarin (milk thistle) appears to be effective in reducing the biochemical, inflammatory and ultrasonic indices of hepatic steatosis.
-Some parameters indicative of early stage of atherosclerosis were also lowered.
+In a recent study, the obtained results indicated that silymarin (milk thistle) appears to be effective in reducing the biochemical, inflammatory, and ultrasonic indices of hepatic steatosis.
+Some parameters indicative of an early stage of atherosclerosis were also lowered.

 Milk thistle also decreased insulin resistance.

-The most effective dose to achieve liver improvement is 420 mg/day.
+The most effective dose to achieve a liver improvement is 420 mg/day.

 The fiber recommendations for NALFD are at least 21 grams per day.
 Dosing should start low and go slow to avoid bloating and cramps.

 Fructose is poorly metabolized in NAFLD.
 Foods high in fructose should be limited.
 Fresh fruits can be limited to two per day.
 Sugar, which is part fructose and glucose also needs to be avoided due to the fructose content.
 Then there is high fructose corn syrup, an additive in pop and many processed foods.
 Avoid at all costs.
 Read labels but do not consume high fructose corn syrup.